How to Run a School Reading Challenge

 Celebrate Your Success

 Another big school district, Atlanta Public Schools in Georgia, also infuses a little friendly competition into their district-wide, year-long reading challenge.
-RACE2Read, Atlanta’s community-wide reading initiative, rewards top readers and schools each month—but who wins what is usually a surprise?
+RACE2Read, Atlanta’s community-wide reading initiative, rewards top readers and schools each month, but who wins what is usually a surprise?
 One month, top student readers may receive a bundle of free books.
 Next, the school that reads the most may get tickets to Disney on Ice.
 The unknown element keeps kids guessing—and reading.
 Teachers also catch the competitive spirit, wanting their school and students to top the charts and get recognized at the district level.

 On the individual school level, Mitchell County Middle School in Camilla, Georgia, paved the way to reading success by implementing monthly reading goals for the whole school.
 To promote self-competition and motivation, they offered fun, school-wide experiences as a reward, including a hayride and a tailgate party.
-Other schools get creative with their challenge contest themes, like the “Reading Super Bowl” at St. John’s Lutheran School in Corcoran, Minnesota, and rewards, such as offering lunch in the library or free screen time to watch animal cams at Frey Elementary School in Acworth, Georgia.
+Other schools get creative with their winter reading challenge contest themes, like the “Reading Super Bowl” at St. John’s Lutheran School in Corcoran, Minnesota, and rewards, such as offering lunch in the library or free screen time to watch animal cams at Frey Elementary School in Acworth, Georgia.
 The possibilities are endless!

 Body Image 2_How to Run Reading Challenge